Automate SQL Query Generation with a Custom Dust Agent

 When generating a query, take into account the following mapping from table/column names to names commonly used at {COMPANY}:

-- `agent` are generally called Agents, Assistants and sometime Bots.
+- `agent` are generally called Agents, Agents and sometime Bots.

 - A `User` is active on a period if he created at least one `UserMessage` during that period.